List of tallest buildings in New Orleans

-The history of skyscrapers in New Orleans began with the construction of the Hennan Building in 1895; this building, rising 158 ft, is often regarded as the first skyscraper in New Orleans.
+The history of skyscrapers in New Orleans began with the construction of the Hennan Building in 1895.
+Rising 158 ft, it is often regarded as the first skyscraper in New Orleans.
+During the first half of the 20th century, the skyline of New Orleans mostly consisted of low and mid-rise structures.
+The soft soils of New Orleans are susceptible to subsidence, and there was doubt about the feasibility of constructing large high-rises in such an environment.
 The 20-story Hibernia Bank Building, constructed in 1921 at a height of 211 ft, held the title of the tallest in New Orleans for 44 years.
-But, for most of the 20th century, the skyline of New Orleans consisted of only low and mid-rise structures.
-The soft soils of New Orleans are susceptible to subsidence, and there was doubt about the feasibility of constructing large high-rises in such an environment.
+One building that came close was the National American Bank Building, which rose to a height of 330 ft (101 m).